 Outside Rotorua Whakarewarewa or Te Puia

 Whakarewara/ Te Puia lies just outside the central Rotorua township.
-This is one of the first early settlement locations for local Maori.
+In fact, this is one of the first early settlement locations for local Maori.
 The first fortification (Te Puia Pa) was erected around 1325 AD.
 Whakarewarewa has approx. 500 pools and at least 65 geyser vents.
 Seven geysers are currently active.
-Pohutu Geyser erupts to heights of up to 30 metres!
+Pohutu Geyser erupts to heights of up to 30 metres – its an awesome sight!

 Waiotapu + Lady Knox Geyser